Oppenheimer (film): Historical accuracy

+John von Neumann is entirely absent from the film, yet was one of the most important scientists involved in the Manhattan Project.
+He was instrumental in developing the implosion method used in the plutonium bomb.
+And despite his disagreement with Oppenheimer over the hydrogen bomb programme, von Neumann testified on Oppenheimer’s behalf at the 1954 security hearing.

+Oppenheimer and Einstein were friends, but the specific conversations which the film revolves around never happened.
+Oppenheimer took his concerns about an unstoppable chain reaction to physicist Arthur Compton at MIT, not Einstein.
+Although the film portrays Groves' aggressive recruitment of Oppenheimer, Arthur Compton at the Metallurgical Laboratory had earlier recruited and appointed Oppenheimer to take over the research into the bomb-design part of what became the Manhattan Project.

 As Strauss correctly points out in the film's dialogue, Oppenheimer never expressed regret for the atomic bombings, but as Chang explained in his Pulitzer Prize-winning article, the true situation not depicted in the film was that Oppenheimer avoided giving an apology when confronted by a reporter during his 1960 visit to Tokyo and Osaka.
 In addition to their interpersonal conflicts, Strauss had another reason to undermine Oppenheimer's credibility by revoking his security clearance: Oppenheimer was opposed to further development of the hydrogen bomb by the United States.
 Scott Sagan describes the loss of Oppenheimer's influence as a possible constraint upon the nuclear arms race between the United States and USSR as a "broader tragedy" less clearly depicted in the film than the scientist's personal tragedy, but he called the production "highly accurate" otherwise for a Hollywood film.

 Many efforts undertaken at other Manhattan Project sites like Hanford, Washington and Oak Ridge, Tennessee were not shown.
 Most of them, overseen by General Leslie Groves, focused on understanding and producing the radioactive material that powered the nuclear explosions.
 In addition to the team at Los Alamos, those working at other Project sites, particularly the University of Chicago's Metallurgical Laboratory, also expressed concerns about using the atomic bomb against Japan.
-The film was criticised for its omission of the 30 Native American families who were forcibly displaced from Los Alamos in 1942 to make space for the experiment.
+The film was criticized for its omission of the 30 Native American families who were forcibly displaced from Los Alamos in 1942 to make space for the experiment.